vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 Short name: `--kv`

 The `--no-tlsverify` option prevents the use of CAs for client authentication.
 You still require a server certificate if you use `--no-tlsverify`.
-You can still supply a custom server certificate by using the  [`--cert`](#cert) and [`--key`](#key)  options.
-If you do not use `--cert` and `--key` to supply a custom server certificate, `vic-machine create` generates a self-signed server certificate.
+You can still supply a custom server certificate by using the  [`--tls-server-cert`](#cert) and [`--tls-server-key`](#key)  options.
+If you do not use `--tls-server-cert` and `--tls-server-key` to supply a custom server certificate, `vic-machine create` generates a self-signed server certificate.
 If you specify `--no-tlsverify` there is no access control, however connections remain encrypted.

 When you specify the `--no-tlsverify` option, `vic-machine create` performs the following actions during the deployment of the VCH.

-- Generates a self-signed server certificate if you do not specify `--cert` and `--key`.
+- Generates a self-signed server certificate if you do not specify `--tls-server-cert` and `--tls-server-key`.
 - Creates a folder with the same name as the VCH in the location in which you run `vic-machine create`.
 - Creates an environment file named <code><i>vch_name</i>.env</code> in that folder, that contains the `DOCKER_HOST=vch_address` environment variable, that you can provide to container developers to use to set up their Docker client environment.